odoo/documentation/accounting/payables/pay/check.rst

 ---------------------------

-To register a payment on a bill, open any supplier bill from the menu :menuselection:`Purchases --> Supplier Bills`.
+To register a payment on a bill, open any supplier bill from the menu :menuselection:`Purchases --> Vendor Bills`.
 Once the supplier bill is validated, you can register a payment.
 Set the **Payment Method** to **Check** and validate the payment dialog.